What Is Hormone Imbalance? A Beginner-Friendly Guide for Overwhelmed Women

 4. Track Your Menstrual Cycle

-Your menstrual cycle gives clues about your hormones.
+Your cycle gives you important clues about your hormones.

 • PMS symptoms

-Understanding your cycle helps you work with your hormones, not against them.
+Understanding your cycle helps you work with your body.

-Gentle habits done daily are more powerful than extreme plans done once.
+Gentle habits done daily are far more powerful than short-term plans.

 You Are Not Broken

-If you feel overwhelmed by your symptoms, please remember:
+If you feel overwhelmed by your symptoms, remember this:

 Your body is not failing you.